What is it?

 - public authorities

-It gives them a chance to meet at European level to discuss, network and exchange ideas and good practice.
-The Forum looks at the current situation in university-business cooperation and at what policy initiatives and programmes are needed to support this.
-The last Forum took place in Brussels in March 2015 (conference report) and the next is being organised for Spring 2017.
+The Forum brings them together at a European level, to network and exchange ideas and good practice.
+Over a day and a half, the event examines the current situation of university-business cooperation and at the policy initiatives and programmes needed to support it.
+The last Forum took place in Brussels in April 2017 (report available shortly) and the next one is expected in the spring of 2019.

-Two major Commission initiatives which have come out of the University-Business Forum discussions are HEInnovate, a self-assessment tool for Higher Education and the Knowledge Alliances.
+Two major policy initiatives to have come out of the University-Business Forum discussions are HEInnovate, the self-assessment tool for HEIs and the Knowledge Alliances.

-HEInnovate is a self-assessment tool designed to provide Higher Education Institutions with advice, ideas, and inspiration to manage institutional and cultural change.
+HEInnovate is a self-assessment tool designed to provide HEIs with advice, ideas, and inspiration to manage institutional and cultural change.
+Developed in partnership with the OECD it helps HEIs identify areas for change and innovation and drives holistic institutional change.
 Find out more on the HEInnovate website.

 Knowledge Alliances are EU-funded partnerships between higher education institutions and companies.
-Together they work on projects to promote creativity, innovation and entrepreneurship by developing new approaches to teaching and learning.
+Together they work on projects that promote creativity, innovation and entrepreneurship by developing new approaches to teaching and learning across all subject areas.

-- to promote transferable skills and entrepreneurship within and through education
+- promote transferable skills and entrepreneurship within and through education

-- to encourage a more systemic culture of cooperation between business and academia
+- encourage a more systemic culture of cooperation between business and academia

 Studies and reports